rrybarczyk/asmap-rs/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    bottleneck    Reads and decompresses the MRT gz files, parses the AS Paths, determines the AS bottleneck, saves result
-    download      Downloads and saves the MRT formatted gz files help          Prints this message or the help of the given subcommand(s)
+    find-bottleneck		Reads and decompresses the MRT gz files, parses the AS Paths, determines the AS bottleneck, saves result download      		Downloads and saves the MRT formatted gz files help          		Prints this message or the help of the given subcommand(s)
 ```

 ### Download RIS Raw Data